 The ACA also included extensive provisions aimed at improving health quality and system performance, promoting wellness and prevention, and curbing rising health costs.

-Under the ACA, the number of non-elderly uninsured Americans plummeted from 44 million in 2013 to 28 million in 2016.
-For the next few years, as Congress rolled back some ACA provisions and the Trump Administration severely curtailed outreach and enrollment efforts, the number of uninsured rose back to 32.8 million in 2019.
-Despite the economic downturn that accompanied the first wave of the Coronavirus, the number of uninsured dropped by close to 3 million in 2020.
+Under the ACA, the number of non-elderly uninsured Americans plummeted from more than 46.5 million in 2010 to fewer than 26.7 million in 2016, according to U.S. Census date reported by KFF.
+For the next few years, as Congress rolled back some ACA provisions and the Trump Administration severely curtailed outreach and enrollment efforts, the number of uninsured rose back to 28.9 million in 2019, before dropping again to 27.5 million in 2021.
+In 2021, the uninsured rate stood at 10.2 percent.